yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 One solution would be to separate the domain of move #s from the domain of insertion #s.
 The sad thing about that, is the fact that moves will effectively end up with  two #s: one for the move, one for the insert.

+A better solution is to have all ops use the same ID space but make the move table sparse.
+This may be represented as a map in the over-the-wire format (or something that uses offsets to take advantage of the fact that the IDs are sorted) but will likely be a sorted list in main memory so we can binary search our way through it.

 ## Current POR

 Use segments for everything (no pairs of bound marks).

 Maintain a hierarchy by splitting segments up as needed and nesting them.

-Use frames
+Use frames.

-Assign a monotonically increating ID to each op.

-Assing a separate monotonically increasing ID to each move (to be used in the move table)
+Assign a monotonically increating ID to each op (to be used in the move table) in the case of move ops.

 Splitting an op does not mint a new ID. new IDs are never minted by rebase/postbase/invert.